raz2raz/gcd_courseproject/codebook.md

 ###The Dataset includes the following files:
 * CodeBook.md : This file
-* tidy_data.csv : Tidy Dataset , Comma Delimited, Header Row Included
+* tidy_data.txt : Tidy Dataset , Comma Delimited, Header Row Included
 * run_analysis.R : R Script that will recreate the tidy dataset from the original source data.
 Commented in detail
 * README.md : Execution instructions for run_analysis.R

-###Data Fields within tidy_data.csv
+###Data Fields within tidy_data.txt
 Each record has the following fields/structure:

 **GROUPING FIELDS**